A tussock island in a wildlife garden pond

 Down in the islands, down in the islands…

-And down the island went.
+And down the tussock island went in my wildlife garden pond.
 It slowly sank over December, leaving me sad but hopeful.
 You see it disappeared in November 2012 a little earlier than now, but our temperatures have been unusually warm this December, breaking weather records several days recently.

-The tussock returned in spring 2013, I’m not exactly sure when, but return it did, to bring a vast array of new fauna to my garden.
+The tussock island returned in spring 2013 to my wildlife garden pond, I’m not exactly sure when, but return it did, to bring a vast array of new fauna to my garden.
 I know it was there in May when the Green Heron was scouting fish from its shores and a Cooter turtle took up residence.

 Then there was the time that an Alligator was sunning himself.

 I had a new species of spider set up shop on the yellow-eyed grass and sedges that grew.

 On a good note, the wildlife garden pond now looks HUGE to me.

 When I first discovered the tussock island in my wildlife garden pond, it was a bit of a shock, and my first thought was “how do I get that thing out of there”.
 Now?
 It became one of the favorite elements in my wildlife garden, a rookery of sorts.